philterd/phileas/docs/docs/filter_policies/filters/common_filters/urls.md

 This filter identifies URLs such as `myhomepage.com`, `http://myhomepage.com/folder/page.html`, and `www.myhomepage.com/folder/page.html` in text.

+### Where a URL Ends

+A URL ends at whitespace, at the end of the input, or at a run of trailing punctuation.
+Sentence punctuation and closing delimiters (`.` `,` `;` `:` `!` `?` `"` `'` `)` `]` `}` `>`) are not part of
+a URL when they are the last characters before whitespace or the end of the input, so `See http://example.com/page.` matches `http://example.com/page`.
+The same characters within a path, query, or fragment are kept, so `http://example.com/a/b.html`, `http://example.com/s?q=1,2`, and `http://example.com/p#frag.x` each match in full.
+Because a URL also ends at whitespace, a match never runs into the following sentence.

+A regular expression cannot balance delimiters, so a closing delimiter always ends the match.
+A URL whose path legitimately contains one, such as `https://en.wikipedia.org/wiki/Foo_(bar)`, is matched up to but not including it.

 ### Required Parameters

 This filter has no required parameters.